 Interviews are conducted from Late July to October during the interview season.
 Interview days are typically Wednesday, Thursday, and Friday of each week.

-- Interviews are typically scheduled one at a time in order to give prospective fellows a individualized view of the program.
+- Interviews are typically scheduled with 1-3 applicants at a time

 - The interview day starts at 8-8:30 am depending on the day of the interview.